BackWeLoveTest.net

 The cost of constant acceleration

-- Burnout Risk: Your body keeps score.
-Living in a state of chronic "fight or flight" can take a toll on your heart and health.
+• Exhaustion Risk: Your body keeps score.
+Living in a state of chronic "fight or flight" can take a toll on your energy and stability.

 "Reflection point: If you arrived 5 minutes late, would the world actually end, or just your version of it?"